Accountancy Board – Regulates the practice of public accounting in Ohio.

 Fatherhood Commission – Strives to enhance the well-being of Ohio's children by advocating for responsible fatherhood, promoting father engagement, and inspiring and supporting diverse groups and communities to improve the quality of fatherhood.

-Fight the Bite – An initiative that provides tips and precautions to protect Ohioans from mosquito and tick bites and the diseases and viruses that can be spread by each.
+Fight the Bite – An initiative that provides tips and precautions to protect Ohioans from mosquito bites and the diseases and viruses that can be spread by them.

 Finance, Office of – Provides budgetary, asset management, compliance and audit management, fiscal and financial reporting, information and policy services to the operating divisions of the Department of Administrative Services.